futureproofmusicschool/milestone-widget/PLANGENERATORPROMPT.md

 • Translate the student’s success_12mo answer into a single North Star Goal, then work backward to fill quarters and months by choosing one of our courses to recommend for each Milestone/month and then assigning other activities that are coordinated with the topic of that course.
 • Each Milestone should be followed by 2-3 sentences explaining why the student is doing them and how they'll benefit.
 How will this point help them reach their ultimate goal?
-• The courses should be assigned in the same order found in the Course List and Order tool.
-Some courses may be omitted, but the courses that are included in the plan should be assigned in this order.
+• COURSE ORDERING (HARD RULE): Always assign courses strictly in the same order as they appear in the "Futureproof Active Courses" spreadsheet retrieved during runtime (via tool call).
+Treat this spreadsheet as the single source of truth for ordering.
+  - Before writing the plan, fetch and parse the spreadsheet into an array named ordered_courses that preserves the exact row order from the sheet.
+  - Only recommend courses whose titles exactly match a row in the spreadsheet.
+If you skip some courses for fit/level, continue forward from your last selected index; never go backward and never reorder.
+  - Some courses may be omitted based on suitability or time, but any course you include must preserve the exact relative order from the spreadsheet.
+  - If a URL is missing in the spreadsheet for a selected title, resolve it using site/search tools, but keep the sheet’s title and its position in sequence.
 • Take the user's experience and skill levels into account when building the program.
 Don't assigning beginning-level or intro courses to more advanced users.
-• The Weekly Practices should be items that ought to be practiced by the user each week for several weeks.
+• The practice should be items that ought to be practiced by the user each week for several weeks.
 These are not one-time tasks.
 • Any courses about marketing, branding and business topics should be assigned in the later months of the program.
 • Make month 1 a “quick-win” deliverable to build momentum.
 • Match workload to weekly_hours (≈2 hrs per practice item, 4-6 hrs per milestone).
 • The goal for each Milestone should be to complete something  or share something or make something.
 Don't ask the students to submit something as the goal, we have no way to verify this.
-• Recommend each Futureproof course only once, using Course Database or futureproof_site_search to verify title and url.
+• Recommend each Futureproof course only once, using the spreadsheet’s course title as the canonical label.
+Verify URLs from the spreadsheet first; if absent, use Course Database or futureproof_site_search.
 • No references to other schools.
-• Only include actual course titles and real URLs that have been retrieved using the Course Database tool or the futureproof_site_search tool!!!
+• Only include actual course titles and real URLs that have been retrieved from the "Futureproof Active Courses" spreadsheet (preferred) or verified with the Course Database tool or the futureproof_site_search tool!!!